kachick/wait-other-jobs/README.md

 # Why using for dependabot auto-merge?

 I used a way to comment `@dependabot merge`.
 This is simple to ensure CI passed.
 However it requires PAT(Personal Access Token).
 [Current PAT can't be reduced the permission scope to repository.](https://github.community/t/limiting-scope-of-a-pat-to-a-single-repository/3129) It is all.
 So this action provides another way.
 It checks other jobs statuses.

+# Development

+Using typescript@next for native ESM on Node.js
+So recommend to enable https://github.com/microsoft/vscode-typescript-next/tree/487aee08c23a8f7364825a821fa95baf17c184d4#enabling on your vscode